 Written By: Vahid Moradi

-Properly using your Rolex begins with setting it, and this comprehensive guide will walk you through the three key steps to setting your new Rolex.
+Properly using your Rolex begins with setting it, and this comprehensive guide will walk you through the three key steps on how to wind a Rolex.

 Using the winding crown is simple, provided you know how to properly position and turn the crown to achieve your desired results.
-If this sounds too complicated you can go to a watch service and repair shop to consult with an expert.
+If this sounds too complicated you can go to a watch repair and service shop to consult with an expert.
 This comprehensive guide will walk you through the proper steps for winding, setting, and using your Rolex watch.

 Rolex watches are unique in that they are a delicate blend of manual and mechanical operations.
 Before the first use, after you choose your favorite from all the Rolex watches for sale, a Rolex watch must be wound in order for the watch to begin operating.
 Once the watch is wound 25-30 rotations, your Rolex does not need to be wound again.
-Simply wearing your Rolex on a regular basis will keep the mechanical watch operating properly.
-Rolex features an interior system that uses the movement of your wrist to keep the watch charged and continuously self-winding.
+An alternative would be to purchase a watch winder to keep your watch automatically running when not in use.
+However, simply wearing your Rolex on a regular basis will keep the mechanical watch operating properly.
+Rolex features an internal system using automatic movements in their watches that rely on the movement of your wrist to keep the watch charged and continuously self-winding.
 However, if your Rolex is ever not worn for a substantial amount of time, you will likely need to re-wind it before wearing it again.

 Winding your watch may seem like a daunting and archaic task, but it could not possibly be more simplistic or intuitive.
 Whether you are winding your Rolex for the first use or winding it as a result of not wearing it for a while, the process is very simple.
 Here are the instructions for winding your Rolex: